 Departure from: Kailua Kona

 Pick-up available?
 Yes!
-From several locations between the Hawaii Forest & Trail headquarters in Kona and the Waikoloa resorts.
+Trips depart from Kona with pickups in Waikoloa.
 More details available during the booking process during the "Where are you staying" step.

-Included: Breakfast snacks, beverages, lunch, afternoon appetizers, National Park entrance fees, and water, are included.
+Included: Breakfast snacks, beverages, lunch, an afternoon snack, National Park and private lava tube entrance fees, and water, are included.

 The most in-depth volcano experience on the Island of Hawaii is back!
 Learn about the natural and cultural history of the volcanoes and about the island’s formation.
-A National Park Certified Guide will share a mix of illuminating the stories behind the ever-changing landscape of our island home during this 12 hour tour exclusively focused on volcanoes!
+A National Park Certified Guide will share a mix of illuminating the stories behind the ever-changing landscape of our island home during this 10-12 hour tour exclusively focused on volcanoes.

 Frequently Asked Questions: